minhtriphan/minhtriphan.github.io/about.md

 layout: page
 ---

-I'm a Data Analyst intern at the German Federal Bank in Frankfurt am Main, Germany.
-I also am doing a PhD in Economics and Finance at the University of St.Gallen, where I am also working as a Research Assistant at the Faculty of Mathematics and Statistics.
-My research areas focus on textual analysis, natural language processing, and their applications in economics and finance, especially asset pricing.
+I am currently a Data Analyst intern at the German Federal Bank in Frankfurt am Main, Germany.
+Simultaneously, I am pursuing a PhD in Economics and Finance at the University of St.Gallen, where I also work as a Research Assistant in the Faculty of Mathematics and Statistics.
+My research focuses on textual analysis and natural language processing, with applications in economics and finance, particularly in asset pricing.